webforj/webforj-docs/docs/components/lists/combo-box.md

 height='250px'
 />

+## Opening and Closing

+The visibility of the options for a `ComboBox` can be programmatically controlled with the `open()` and `close()` methods.
+These methods allow you to display the list of options for selection or hide it as needed, providing greater flexibility in managing the behavior of a `ComboBox`.
+Additionally, webforJ has event listeners for when the `ComboBox` is closed and when it's opened, giving you more control to trigger specific actions.

 ## Opening Dimensions

 The `ComboBox` component has methods that allow manipulation of the dropdown dimensions.
 The **maximum height** and **minimum width** of the dropdown can be set using the <JavadocLink type="foundation" location="com/webforj/component/list/DwcSelectDropdown" code='true' suffix='#setOpenHeight(int)'>setOpenHeight()</JavadocLink> and <JavadocLink type="foundation" location="com/webforj/component/list/DwcSelectDropdown" code='true' suffix='#setOpenWidth(int)'>setOpenWidth()</JavadocLink> methods, respectively.